obfusk/koneko/README.md

 ### Calling vs Applying

-NB: since there are usually no guarantees about whether a block has named arguments (or how many), only blocks/functions known to explicitly support applying should be applied.
+NB: since there are usually no guarantees about whether a block has named parameters (or how many), only blocks/functions known to explicitly support applying should be applied.
 Record constructors always support application.

 Applying a normal block isn't much different from calling it.
 Except that it takes its arguments from the list it is applied to (in reverse order) instead of from the stack.
-The number of elements of the list must equal the number of arguments of the block.
+The number of elements of the list (i.e. the number of arguments) must equal the number of parameters of the block.
 The block cannot (indirectly) access the part of the stack before the list it is applied to.
 It can push any number of return values on to the stack as usual.

 ```koneko
 >>> , :foo [ x y . ( 'x 'y ) show say ] def   ; normal block